SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-sites.md

 You can use the [PnP provisioning engine](https://msdn.microsoft.com/en-us/pnp_articles/pnp-provisioning-engine-and-the-core-library) with "modern" team sites.
 The PnP provisioning engine automatically detects if a site is a "modern" team site and adjusts its behavior based on the supported capabilities.
 The process is exactly the same as using the PnP provisioning engine with "classic" sites where the scripting capabilities are not disabled.

-The following elements are ignored when a remote template is applied to a "modern" team site or a site that has 'noscript' enabled:
+The following elements are ignored when a remote template is applied to a "modern" team site or a site that has NoScript enabled:

 - Site collection **AuditLogTrimmingRetention** configuration in the auditing settings
 - Applying a custom theme from the template; current implementation has a dependency on storing a custom theme to the catalog, which is not supported